milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 my-release-pulsar-zookeeper-2                   1/1     Running             0          6m26s
 ```

-When all components are enabled, the `status` of the Milvus cluster is shown as `Healthy`.
+When all components are enabled, the `status` of the Milvus cluster shows `Healthy`.

 ```
 ...